penguinpowernz/audiolan/README.md

 ### CLI

-Using the CLI version you can run the server like so on the computer whose default soudn output (read: speakers) you want to listen to remotely
+Using the CLI version you can run the server like so on the computer whose default sound output (read: speakers) you want to listen to remotely

 ```
 audiolan-cli -s